richmahn/en_tn/rev/18/intro.md

 Chapter 19 will continue the material contained in this chapter and both should be seen as a single unit.

-Some translations set apart quotations.
-The first eight verses are a long quotation that is set apart through the use of indentation in the ULB.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 19:1-8.

 #### Special concepts in this chapter ####